Raguram-N/Felina-with-Rapido/README.md

 ## 💡 The Solution — Felina as a Voice Layer

-Felina acts as a consent-first voice interface between elders and Rapido.
+Felina acts as a consent-first voice interface between elders and the app.

 **How it works:**
 1. Elder places a phone call to Felina
 2. Felina confirms intent + consent
-3. Felina books a Rapido ride
+3. Felina books a Rapido ride, Movie ticket, train ticket etc
 4. Confirmation via voice + optional family notification
 5. SOS escalation if required

-> ✨ *Elder never touches an app.
-Rapido gains a new rider.*
+> ✨ **Elder never touches an app.
+App gains a new rider.**

 ---

-## 🤝 Why This Is Valuable for Rapido
+## 🤝 Why This Is Valuable

 - 📈 **Incremental revenue** from a new elder segment
 - 💰 **Zero UI or driver app changes**